oeo/trk/README.md

 bucket(y) reporting.

 ## key concepts
-- events are recorded as objects, the only requirement is that they have an `event` property
+- events are recorded as objects (`.record()), the only requirement is that they have an `event` property
-- counters are modified on the fly into different areas as events come in
+- redis counters are modified on the fly into different areas as events come in
-- the granularity supported is _daily_
+- the time granularity supported is _daily_
-- there are 4 types of recording configuration for events
+- there are 4 types of configurable recording properties
   1. `bmp` _("bitmap")_ counts unique values occurrences for this key
   1. `add` counts number of occurrences for each value of this key
   1. `addv` _("add value")_ sum of the values for all occurrences of this key
-  1. `top` similar to `add` but returns the top occurrence values in order
+  1. `top` similar to `add` but returns the top occurrence values in order and limits the result set to 250
-- an interface to query data the data over date ranges is supplied (`.query()`,`.query_days()`) (see examples)
+- an interface to query data the data over date ranges is supplied (`.query()`,`.query_days()`), see examples
 - querying does not require a config and can be done from other machines, recording requires a map configuration